puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 ![IDE_overview][IDE_overview]

-Here's how Geppetto looks with a fresh or first-time install.
-Your version might be a little different, either because you added Geppetto to an existing install of Eclipse that you'd already customized, or because you changed some of the panes around when you first installed.
-If your panes are arranged a little differently, you'll still get all the same functionality.
+Here's how Geppetto looks with a couple of projects added to a fresh or first-time install.
+Your version might be a little different, either because you added Geppetto to an existing install of Eclipse that you'd already customized, or because you changed some of the views around when you first installed.
+If your views are arranged a little differently, you'll still get all the same functionality.

-In this image, you see some of the most common work areas:
+In this image, you see some of the most common work areas (this description is by no means comprehensive):

-The **Project Explorer** enables you to easily navigate around in your project's file structure.
+The **Project Explorer** enables you to easily navigate around in your Puppet project's file structure.

+As its name indicates, the **editor** is where you edit your code.
+Geppetto takes advantage of Eclipse editing capabilities, like syntax highlighting, content assistance, and error tracing and debugging for your Puppet code.

+The **Outline** view shows a tree version of the code you're editing.
+It's useful for quickly finding the elements of your classes.

+You can use the **Tasks** view to create your own tasks and to automatically add tasks from comments in code.

 ##Installing Geppetto